Fintech Industry Overview

 Define Your Features

-The main functionalities you should include differ depending on the type of your financial application.
-Determine the requirements of your target audience to see which features you should prioritise.
+The main functionalities you should include in your fintech software differ depending on the type of your financial application.
+Determine the requirements of your target audience to see which features you should prioritize.
 You can also build a fintech app based on an existing one and consider how you could improve and simplify it.

 The following are the essential components of any fintech app: